 Our project focusses on the theoretical modelling of the DM-electron interaction.
 In the literature, one typically assumes a specific model to make predictions for DM-electron scatterings in detectors.
 We chose another way and formulated an effective model-independent framework, which can be mapped to many different DM models.
-Using this general description of DM-electron interactions, we find four atomic responses to general DM-electron interactions, only one of which was known before.
+Using this general description of DM-electron interactions, we find four atomic responses and five crystal response to general DM-electron interactions, only one of which was known before.

 This could have wide implications, even for condensed matter physics.
 If DM gets discovered in the (hopefully not too far) future, and it turns out to interact with electrons via non-standard interactions, DM could serve as a probe to test new material properties.
 Hidden properties that could not be probed via the electromagnetic interaction.